Periscope: A Robotic Camera System to Support Remote Physical Collaboration: Discussion

 \subsubsection{Modeless arbitration:}

 Designing arbitration mechanisms that directly leverage the helper and worker interactions (e.g., target, point, freedrive), without the need for explicit modes, could improve the \textit{intuitivity} and \textit{congruity} of the system.
 For example, in the current prototype, setting the camera's target as an object versus the worker's hand requires disengaging from one mode and engaging in another.
 With an integrated interaction system, multiple specifications could be initiated using the same input, such as clicking on the hand in the camera feed to initiate hand tracking, and clicking on an object in the feed to set it as the camera's target.
+We would like to acknowledge the utility of modes, as they explicitly distribute each user's and the robot's influence on the camera view, establishing clear leader and follower roles.
+However, exploring a modeless approach presents the possibility of introducing intermediate levels with varying degrees of influence, allowing for more nuanced interactions.